Amelith/uramium/README.md

 cd uramium
 ```

-I like to set an alias in `~/.bashrc` so I can access the program from anywhere:
+I like to set an alias in `~/.bashrc` so I can access the program from anywhere without having to compile and add to path:

 ```bash
 alias "uramium=bun /path/to/project/uramium/src/index.ts"
 ```

+If you prefer using a single-file executable instead, I recommend looking at [bun build --compile](https://bun.com/docs/bundler/executables).
+Note I have not tested if argument parsing works on bundled executables.

 ## Usage